Jaskeerat-27/Jaskeerat/README.md

 ## Key principles of Modern Technical Writing

-Documentation are simple.
-They don't need a ton of dependencies.
-They should be fast, portable and accessible to anyone.
-Static sites are exactly that.
-That is why they are great for documentation.
-They can be hosted almost anywhere.
-No extensive installation, databases nor large-scale software needed to make one.

  ***Lightweight Markup Language***

-- The syntax for a light markup language is simple and easy to learn.
-We have formatted our resume in Markdown for hosting on Github, which is the most popular lightweight markup language.
+- The syntax for a light markup language is simple and easy to learn but it lacks features due to which different 'flavours' of markup language exists.
+The flavours of markdown essentially add some additional features which can be used accross inconsistent syntax.
+We have formatted our resume and Readme in Markdown for hosting on Github, which is the most popular lightweight markup language.

 ***Format a document using a Static Website Generator***

-- Static website generator is what makes the job easy.
-Provide it with content (lightweight markup file) and a theme (HTML & CSS), and _viola_ it formats into a working website.
-Maintaining your site becomes effortless making your document in sync with the world in no time.

-- `Jekyll` is the generator that Github Pages provides to process static websites.
-There are 3 ways you can work with Jekyll: [by modifiying settings](https://guides.github.com/features/pages/), forking a theme, or [starting from scratch](https://www.chrisanthropic.com/blog/2016/creating-gem-based-themes-for-jekyll/).
-Forking a theme was done for this project.
+- Static websites are really easy to create and modify, since it does not require any server-side processing, database or any additional installation.
+A Static website generator can create a website just using content(lightweight markup) and a theme(HTML and CSS).
+GitHub pages can use Jekyll tempelates.
+We can also fork a tempelate and make changes to it.
+We are hosting our resume on a static website which implies that we can easily make changes to the documention.

 ***Host documentson on a distributed version control system***